instantlinux/docker-tools/images/postfix/README.md

 * Define aliases in aliases.

-* Define any map files such as virtusertable as *.map.
+* Name any map files you need such as virtusertable with a _.map_ suffix (such as /etc/postfix/postfix.d/virtusertable.map).

 * Define local users (if not using directory service) as users.sh.